Rahul-K-A/FreeRTOS-Posix-Simulator/README.md

 # Minimal FreeRTOS simulator for POSIX

+## Motivation
+I couldn't find a simplified boilerplate for FreeRTOS on POSIX systems which, so I decided to make my own :)

 ## Note
 - This simulator is intended to run on Posix systems (includes Ubuntu and other Linux distros)
 - Other platforms may not be supported